July Home Maintenance and Safety Checklist

 Move large valuables out of view

-Avoid presenting opportunities for window-shopping to would-be thieves.
-Take a look at your house from the outside to see if valuables like your television or stereo are easy to see from the street.
+Don't give thieves a front row seat to window shop all your goodies.
+Take a look at your house from the outside to see if tempting valuables like your television, stereo, or computer are easy to see from the street.
 If so, it’s time to rearrange some furniture.

 Take inventory of your safe